 Something your couple was so excited about the day before might need a second look after they’ve added in extra opinions.
 The more people who are involved, the more changes there will be.
 The more changes, the more mistakes are inevitable.

-And let's be honest, it's impossible to please everyone.
-So someone, hopefully not the bride and groom, will end up with upset feelings or dealing with somebody else's upset feelings.
-Not what you want to deal with as a wedding planner–you already have enough shit to deal with.
+And let’s be honest, it’s impossible to please everyone.
+So someone, hopefully not the bride and groom, will end up with upset feelings or dealing with somebody else’s upset feelings.
+Not what you want to (or should) deal with as a wedding planner–you already have enough shit to deal with.

 How to avoid other people’s opinions becoming YOUR problem